cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 bmolnar    37879  0.0  0.0   6416  1860 pts/0    S+   09:22   0:00 grep --color=auto curl
 ```

-Like earlier we need the seconds collumn data and look for curl 1.2.3.4.
-In our case the number we are looking for is 37848.
+Like earlier, we need the data from the second column and look for "curl 1.2.3.4".
+In our case, the number we are looking for is 37848.
 Let's generate configuration for cURL:

 ```sh